CMHAAorg/cmhaa-website/site/content/membership.md

       * Have the opportunity to access and drive research and influence policymakers to improve quality of life of millions of Australians.

       * Have access to a member-only collaboration platform.
-    leadtext: "We welcome businesses of all sizes and from all industries as members of the Corporate Mental Health Alliance Australia.
-By becoming a member, your business will:"
+    leadtext: "We welcome businesses of all sizes and from all industries as members.
+By becoming a member of the Corporate Mental Health Alliance Australia, your business will:"
     title: Membership benefits
     image: img/greenhouse-crop.png
   - type: split_title_content_background